jakir-ruet/kubernetes-learning/README.md

 - Worker Node: here three process shown below;

   - **_kubelet:_** An agent that runs on each node in the cluster.
 It makes sure that containers are running in a Pod.
 The kubelet takes a set of PodSpecs that are provided through various mechanisms and ensures that the containers described in those PodSpecs are running and healthy.
-The kubelet doesn't manage containers which were not created by Kubernetes.
+Its interacts with container & node.

   - **_kube proxy:_** kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept. kube-proxy maintains network rules on nodes.
 These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.